namebrandon/time-series-gen/readme.md

 5. ssh into the instance (note that the user will be "centos" unless a different AMI was chosen.) ``` ssh -i path-to-pem-file/your.pem centos@your-instance-ip```
 6. cd to /mnt/md0 and clone this repo once more (__note__: it may take 10+ minutes for the userdata script to fully execute.
 Please wait for md0 to appear.) ```git clone https://github.com/namebrandon/time-series-gen.git```
 7. install all pip requirements / ```cd time-series-gen/ && pip3 install -r requirements.txt```
-8. using nano or another editor, make any changes needed to gen.py
+8. using nano or another editor, make any changes needed to gen.py (by default it will generate 2.5 billion rows of data using 96 cores.
+This will take ~6 hours)
 9. Launch a screen session (optional, but suggested) and execute gen.py and wait.
 Data is in data/ in .csv format. ```screen -dm bash -c 'python3 gen.py; exec sh'```